-With its unmatched diversity and a contrasting character that can both be enthralling and mystifying, expats may encounter some culture shock in India.
-Its hot and humid climate, muddled traffic blocks and a hodgepodge of overexcited hawkers and guides are a lot to handle initially.
+With its unmatched diversity and a contrasting character that can both be enthralling and mystifying, India may hold some culture shock for new arrivals.
+The country's humid climate, muddled traffic blocks and a hodgepodge of overexcited hawkers and guides are a lot to handle initially.

 Bureaucracy in India

-Getting things done in India can take a lot longer than it would in the West.
-Processes often seem inefficient and time-consuming.
+Getting things done in India may take longer than what expats may be used to.
+Processes often seem inefficient and time consuming.
 Expats may find they receive conflicting information depending on who they talk to.
-It is best to exercise patience and persistence as getting angry won't solve the problem.
+It is best to exercise patience and persistence, as getting angry won't solve the problem.

 Networking and building relationships with locals and therefore having contacts within the right institutions can expedite processes.